9 Important fluxes for ceramics

 Potassium(K) – The Rapid Falcon

 Potassium: Alkaline Earth Metals Group, raw material sources: The 7th most abundant element on Earth’s crust.
 Potassium is found in Feldspars and clays among others.
-Potassium is a strong ceramic flux, it’s water-soluble, and a very reactive element never found in free form in nature.
+Potassium is a strong ceramic flux, Potassium Oxide has a melting point 740 °C. It’s water-soluble, and a very reactive element never found in free form in nature.
 Potassium can also be used as a color modifier in glazes.
 Potassium(K) and Sodium(Na) have quite similar fluxing characteristics.
-Potassium-feldspar is a common Feldspar type used in ceramics, together with Sodium Feldspar.
+Potassium-Feldspar is a common Feldspar type used in ceramics, together with Sodium Feldspar.
+The name “Pot Ash” derives from Wood Ash soaked in water in a pot, water dissolves the water-soluble Potassium into Lye (or Potash-Lye).
+Evaporating the water from the Lye results in a white powder called “Pot Ash” (this is the pre-industrial process).

 Familiarize yourself with the safety information before use of Potassium